architecttr/Aegis-Toolkit/docs/file_preview_helper.md

 The cache now listens for `onTrimMemory` callbacks via the `Cleaner` application class.
 When the system requests memory, cached bitmaps are either trimmed or fully cleared to avoid out-of-memory errors.

+## Bitmap ownership and caching

+`FilePreviewHelper` keeps one canonical copy of each preview in a bounded `LruCache`.
+Compose receives a temporary copy via Coil's `AsyncImage`.
+Never call `recycle()` on these bitmaps—Coil and the helper recycle them when evicted.
+Holding references after a composable leaves the screen can lead to drawing recycled bitmaps.

+### Ownership flow

+1. UI requests a preview.
+2. The helper loads or generates a bitmap and caches it.
+3. Coil delivers a copy to Compose for display.
+4. When the composable disposes, Coil releases the bitmap.
+Evicted cache entries are recycled asynchronously.

+### Coil integration

+Preview decoding and memory trimming are delegated to Coil.
+Only when a preview cannot be decoded ( for example, unreadable files) does the helper fall back to static icons.